 What can I do if I disagree with my suspension?

 If you cannot agree matters informally with your employer then one option is to raise a formal grievance, using your employer’s formal grievance procedure.
-However, this course of action is likely to prolong matters while the employer deals with the grievance so, it should be carefully considered.
+However, this course of action is likely to prolong matters while the employer deals with the grievance.

 How can we help you?

-If you have questions because you are currently suspended or subject to disciplinary proceedings then talk to our employment law specialists today.
-We’ll help you figure out the best way forward for you.
+If you have questions because you are currently suspended from work or subject to disciplinary proceedings then talk to our employment law specialists today.
+We’ll help you figure out the best way forward in your specific circumstances.